Mirror Transitions and the Batyrev-Borisov construction: Introduction

 We start by establishing a birational morphism between the families $\mathcal{X}^*_C$ and $\mathcal{X}^*_{BB}$.
 This birational morphism is realized by a toric (monomial) map between the open tori of the toric varieties containing the families.
 Furthermore, as a linear map between fans, this map is just the linear dual to the toric embedding of $P(2,4)$ into $\mathbb{P}^5$ as the zero locus of a quadratic binomial equation.

-This birational morphism will only define a map between open subsets of members of the two Calabi-Yau families, so to remedy this, we show that the map can be extended to a map between larger toric varieties.
-Although the domain of the map will not be the entire ambient toric variety of $\mathcal{X}^*_{BB}$ provided by the Batyrev-Borisov construction (i.e. it will not be compact), it will be large enough to contain generic members of $\mathcal{X}^*_{BB}$.
-We conjecture that this map induces a small resolution of the family $\mathcal{X}^*_C$.
-If true, this map would give an explicit toric isomorphism between the two different mirror constructions for the family of quartic hypersurfaces in $G(2,4)$, since in \cite{BCKS} the mirror family is given by small resolution of $\mathcal{X}^*_C$.
+This birational morphism will only define a map between open subsets of members of the two Calabi-Yau families, so to remedy this, we show that the map can be extended to a map between compact toric varieties containing the compactified and resolved families.
+Technically, we show that the map between open tori can be extended to a toric morphism between properly chosen MPCP resolutions of the ambient toric varieties.
+This map gives an explicit toric isomorphism between the two different mirror constructions for the family of quartic hypersurfaces in $G(2,4)$, since in \cite{BCKS} the mirror family is given by small resolution of $\mathcal{X}^*_C$.

 In the last section, we look at another example to show that the same method can give some results in other cases.